 Please don't wait until the last minute to mail your application.
 The earlier you send your application, the better.

-Council members will review applications and sample submissions following the June 27 deadline.
+Council members will review applications and sample submissions following the June deadlines.
 Applicants will be notified in late August whether or not their application was accepted.

 If you are among those who receive an acceptance letter, check out our tips on getting the most out of the conference.